Anxiety

 Sarah, 34, had tried three SSRIs and was considering gabapentin when she came to my practice.
 Her previous providers had focused only on her anxiety—but her lab work told a different story: ferritin of 28 ng/mL and vitamin D of 19 ng/mL.

-Within 8 weeks of targeted supplementation, her anxiety scores dropped by 60%.
+Within 8 weeks of treating the deficiencies, her anxiety was meaningfully lower.
 She never needed gabapentin.
 "I spent two years thinking I was broken," she told me.
-"Turns out I just needed someone to actually investigate."
+"Turns out I needed someone to actually investigate."

 If you've tried multiple medications without sustained improvement, it's time for a thorough medical investigation.